z0day/Windows-10-hardening/Readme.md

 It's set to default, a `(DENY)` rule.
 You get the warning `This app has been blocked by your system administrator.` when the app is not explicitly allowed.

+**WD's folder access**

+SmartScreen usually takes care of whitelisted programs which can get access to specific controllers to e.g. avoid ransomware, since I do not want/like SmartScreen I use a tweaked OSA settings (see below) and allow only program execution in a user space of my whitelisted vendors list.
+This makes the controlled Folder Access feature in WD redundant.
+In theory a local specific OSA whitelist is much more restrictive than cloud based whitelist of controlled folder access.

 **NTFS Access Control Lists**

 All Startup, Public locations, Shared files/folders (Documents, Mail, Music, Pictures, Videos) are restricted via `DENY "Traverse Folder/Execute file" for EVERYONE`.
 This means when you click an unknown executable which spools .dll files from another folder you see `Windows can not access the specified device, path or file.
 You may not have the appropriate permissions to access the item`.

 ### Group Policy to manage Software Restriction

 Since I only use Windows Defender in an "EMET Mode" (which means I disabled the real-time AV + Network inspection) my entire defense relies on software restrictions.
 However I work a lot with GPOs.

 I believe that restricting & controlling is normally enough.
 For this purpose I use: